- Installation

 - Open the Local Security Policy tool.

-- Choose the Security Settings > Local Policies > User Rights Assignment on the list on the left.
+- Select Security Settings > Local Policies > User Rights Assignment on the list on the left.

 - Open the Log on as a service on the list on the right.

-- Add the user (“by hand” or using Advanced… button) and apply the settings.
+- Add the user (“by hand” or using Advanced…) and apply the settings.

 After adding the SeServiceLogonRight